AdobeDocs/commerce-operations.en/help/configuration/security/password-hashing.md

     return compare(restored, hash)
 ```

-Since Magento stores all used password hashes versions together with the password hash, we can restore the whole hash chain during the password verification.
+Since Commerce stores all used password hashes versions together with the password hash, we can restore the whole hash chain during the password verification.
 The hash verification mechanism is similar to the hash upgrade strategy: based on versions stored together with the password hash, the algorithm generates hashes from the provided password and returns the comparison result between hashed password and the database-stored hash.

 ## Implementation